 - Lack of indoor maintenance workshop.

-- There is no room to expand at the old base.
+- There was no room to expand at the old base.

 The new rescue centre, which is now built has solved all of these problems.
 Our grateful thanks to all who made this project possible.
 The new Rescue Centre was treated as a one-off capital project and has been funded without recourse to the operational revenue of the Team.